Feynman Categories: Indexed Enriched Feynman categories, (odd) twists and Hopf algebras

-When we consider the lax 2--functor $\D$, we see that we can also get operads which are a) non--unital and b) have non--trivial $\O(1)$.
+If we consider a lax 2--functor $\D$, we see that we can also get operads which are a) non--unital and b) have non--trivial $\O(1)$.
 Likewise, we obtain non--trivial $\O(1)$ from considering $\Surj^+$.

 \begin{ex}\mbox{}

 \begin{itemize} \item Associative algebras in $\CalC$. $\F(n,1)=\Sn=Aut(\unit^{\otimes n})$ and the composition is given by the inclusion of products of symmetric groups.
 We will call the Feynman category $\Fass$.
 Notice that this is defined without enrichment or equivalently with the trivial enrichment. \item Commutative algebras in $\CalC$.
 In this case, $\F(n,1)=\unit$ with the trivial $\SS_n$ action. \item Lie and pre-Lie algebras.
 Notice that these are only defined for categories which are enriched over $\Ab$.
 We will call the Feynman categories $\Flie$ and $\Fprelie$. \end{itemize}